hongshuochen/EE599-HW3/README.md

 Please create your test cases and run the following command to verify the functionality of your program.

-Please analyze the time complexity of each function.

 ```c++
 bazel test tests:q3_student_test
 ```